-Starts in Johannesburg on the morning of the 2nd February.
+Starts in Johannesburg on the morning of the 30th January 2021.
 Participants should ideally overnight in Johannesburg the night before the tour starts.
 We are happy to arrange this accommodation.
 Alternatively participants need to arrive on early morning flights on the day the tour starts.
-Tour ends in Johannesburg on the late afternoon of the 10th February.
+Tour ends in Johannesburg on the late afternoon of the 7th February in time for evening transcontinental flights.
 Please check with us before booking any flights.

 - All breakfasts and dinners